 Educating you to be a successful, creative agent of conflict resolution at home and abroad

-For the 17th consecutive year, Mitchell Hamline’s Dispute Resolution Institute is ranked in the top 5 dispute resolution programs in the nation by U.S. News & World Report.
+Consistently ranked in the top dispute resolution programs by U.S. News & World Report.

 In a world drawn ever closer by globalization, yet still fractured by historical and cultural division, understanding and managing conflict is critical.
 Through the Dispute Resolution Institute, we teach mediation because it provides a unique perspective on mutual understanding and creative problem-solving.
 We teach the art of negotiation because it is central to both making and saving deals.
 We teach arbitration because it is the global forum of choice for business.